Plaque, tartar and how to take care of your teeth

 How to prevent plaque and tartar build up

-Both to avoid dental plaque and to prevent it from turning into tartar, proper hygiene is vitally important.
-It’s as simple as using the toothbrush with toothpaste and dental floss after meals.
-This way we can avoid the accumulation of plaque, the formation of tartar and the diseases that may arise.
+Both plaque and tartar buildup are avoidable!
+Proper hygiene is vitally important.
+It’s as simple as using your toothbrush with toothpaste and dental floss after meals.
+This simple routine helps you to avoid the accumulation of plaque, the formation of tartar and the diseases that can come from not taking care of your teeth.

-Impress: experts in clear orthodontics and oral health
+We're experts in clear aligners and oral health

-Contact us by calling or texting us at +44 20 3808 1072 or WhatsApp, or by filling out our online form to schedule an appointment.
+You can also contact us by calling or texting us on +44 20 3808 1072 or WhatsApp.
 Discover your nearest Impress clinic!

 Frequently asked questions about plaque and tartar